curityio/github-authenticator/README.rst

 ``baseUrl``                    The base URL of the server (defined on the ``System --> General`` page of the
                                admin GUI).
 If this value is not set, then the server scheme, name, and port should be used (e.g., ``https://localhost:8443``).
-``authenticaitonEndpointPath`` The path of the authentication endpoint.
+``authenticationEndpointPath`` The path of the authentication endpoint.
 In the admin GUI, this is located in the
                                authentication profile's ``Endpoints`` tab for the endpoint that has the type ``auth-authentication``.
 ``githubAuthenticatorId``         This is the name given to the GitHub authenticator when defining it (e.g., ``github1``).